Acetic Acid Hazards & Safety Information

 How to Handle Acetic Acid Safely

 When handling acetic acid, it is essential to keep a few critical safety tips in mind.
-Never add water to this chemical, and always keep acetic acid away from sources of heat, sparks or flame.
+NEVER add any alkaline (pH > 7) substance or water to this chemical without understanding the potential hazards and taking proper safety precautions, and always keep acetic acid away from sources of heat, sparks or flame.
 Wear suitable respiratory equipment if handling acetic acid in an area that isn’t well-ventilated.
 It is recommended that you wear the following protective gear when using acetic acid:

 - Splash goggles